Why Do Better Loss Functions Lead to Less Transferable Features?: Details of training and hyperparameter tuning

-To tune hyperparameters, we initially performed a set of training runs with a wide range of different parameters, and then narrowed the hyperparameter range to the range shown in Table~\ref{tab:imagenet_hyperparameters}.
-To further tune the hyperparameters and the epoch for early stopping, we performed 3 training runs per configuration where we held out a validation set of approximately 50,000 ImageNet training examples.\footnote{Due to the large number of hyperparameter configurations, for squared error, we performed only 1 run per configuration to select hyperparameters, but 3 to select the epoch at which to stop.
+To tune hyperparameters, we held out a validation set of 50,046 ImageNet training examples.
+We initially performed a set of training runs with a wide range of different parameters, and then narrowed the hyperparameter range to the range shown in Table~\ref{tab:imagenet_hyperparameters}.
+To further tune the hyperparameters and the epoch for early stopping, we performed 3 training runs per configuration.\footnote{Due to the large number of hyperparameter configurations, for squared error, we performed only 1 run per configuration to select hyperparameters, but 3 to select the epoch at which to stop.
 We manually narrowed the hyperparameter search range until all trained networks achieved similar accuracy.
-The resulting hyperparaameters performed better than those suggested by \citet{hui2020evaluation}.} We tuned loss hyperparameters for ResNet-50 only.
-For Inception v3, we used the same loss hyperparameters as for ResNet-50, but we still performed 3 training runs with the held out validation set to select the point at which to stop for each loss.
+The resulting hyperparaameters performed better than those suggested by \citet{hui2020evaluation}.} After determining the hyperparameters, we trained models on the full training set.
+We note that early stopping is important to achieve maximal performance with our learning rate schedule, but does not affect the conclusions we draw regarding transferability and class separation, as we confirm in Appendices~\ref{app:training_dynamics_transfer} and \ref{app:training_dynamics}.